Boris Johnson admits ‘underestimating’ threat of Covid in early days of pandemic

 The former Tory leader defended his eventual decision to order England’s first lockdown on March 23 2020, saying by the middle of that month he was giving arguments against restrictions “pretty short shrift”.

 “I no longer had the luxury of waiting.
-It was over,” he said.
+It was over,” he told Baroness Heather Hallett’s probe.

-He said “once the penny dropped” that scientists had been wrong about how rampant Covid already was in the UK “it was pretty fast from flash to bang” in imposing lockdown.

 Mr Johnson did not deny questioning why his government was “destroying everything for people who will die anyway soon”, but suggested the comment was not “designed to be publicly broadcast”.